-5. Writing Screenplays that Sell by Ackerman — A study in story formula that is useful for writing novels and short stories, as well.
+5. Writing Screenplays that Sell by Ackerman and Save the Cat— Studies in story formula that are useful for writing novels and short stories, as well.
 Analyzing movies can help you understand story formula and plotting.

 6. Query Tracker — A great way to track your query letters.
 Also contains a database of basic agent information and agent stats.
 Valuable if you’re in the process of submitting your work.

 7. Manuscript Wish List — Check out the wish lists of literary agents and editors on Manuscript Wishlist.
 For the latest, also search the Twitter hashtag #mswl

 8. Guide to Literary Agents by Chuck Sambuchino

 9. Women’s Fictions Writers Association is a helpful, supportive organization with a newsletter full of writers’ help links on many topics, a great website, and regional and national conferences. https://www.womensfictionwriters.org/about-wfwa